 Pekárna Zdravá výživa

-In the bakery “Healthy Food” on the corner of Radniční / Zámecké nám., you can find not only fresh baked goods but also many regionally produced products from the whole region.
+The “Healthy Food” bakery on the corner of Radniční and Zámecké nám. offers fresh baked goods as well as many regional products from all over the region.
 If you have some space in your luggage or even more in your car, you should stock up on delicious Czech food here.